metal3d/katenary/doc/docs/index.md

 ## Special thanks to

 I really want to thank all the contributors, testers, and of course, the authors of the packages and tools that are used in this project.
 There is too many to list here.
-Katenary can works because of all these people.
+Katenary can work because of all these people.
 Open source is a great thing! :heart:

 !!!
 Edit "Special thanks"

     **Katenary is built with:** <br />

     <a href="https://go.dev" target="_blank">:fontawesome-brands-golang:{ .go-logo }</a>

     Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
     Because Docker, Podman, Kubernetes, and Helm are written in Go, Katenary is also written in Go and borrows packages from these projects to make it as efficient as possible.

     Thanks to Kubernetes to provide [Kind](https://kind.sigs.k8s.io) that is used to test Katenary locally.